Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Introduction

 \subsection{Definitions used}

-We exclude mixed pixels and work only with pixels that lie completely inside a lake, termed \textit{clean pixels}. \textit{Non-transition dates} are the days when a lake is either completely frozen or completely non-frozen, the remaining days in a winter season are termed \textit{transition dates}.
-By winter season, we denote all dates from September till May for our purposes.
+The pixels that lie completely inside a lake are termed as \textit{clean pixels}. \textit{Non-transition dates} are the days when a lake is either completely frozen or completely non-frozen, the remaining days in a winter season are termed \textit{transition dates}.
+For each winter, we process all the dates from the beginning of September until the end of May.
+Definitions of the key LIP events are shown in Table \ref{table:phenology}.